The Mazu Shrine at Lhong 1919 in Bangkok

-The Mazu Shrine in Lhong 1919, a Chinese heritage center on Bangkok?s riverside.
-The original shrine is 168 years old & was restored as part of the restoration of the site.
-The shrine consists of three statues brought by ship from China and installed with the buildings and pier.
-Mazu is the Chinese goddess of the sea traditionally worshiped by fishermen, sailors and those who have to travel by sea.
+The Mazu Shrine Lhong 1919, is at a Chinese heritage center on Bangkok?s riverside.
+The original Mazu shrine in Bangkok is 168 years old & was restored as part of the restoration of the site.
+The Mazu shrine Lhong 1919 consists of three statues brought by ship from China and installed with the buildings and pier.
+Mazu is the Chinese goddess of the sea traditionally worshiped by fishermen, sailors and those who have to travel by sea.?

 How to Worship at the Mazu Shrine

-Lhong 1919 is easy to get to on the Hop On-Hop Off Chao Phraya Tourist Boat or you can take a cross-river ferry from Tha Sawasdee Pier in Chinatown to Tha Wat Thong Pier.
+Mazu Shrine Lhong 1919 is easy to get to on the Hop On-Hop Off?
+Chao Phraya Tourist Boat or you can take a cross-river ferry from Tha Sawasdee Pier in Chinatown to Tha Wat Thong Pier.
 The ferry runs from 06.00-20.00 daily & costs 5 baht.
 Lhong 1919 is an attraction in itself with some cool shops, art, a museum, cafes & restaurants.

 Location: Lhong 1919, Chiang Mai Road, Khlongsan, Bangkok.

 Opening Hours: 08.00-20.00.
 Restaurants & bars are open till late.